amor71/LiuAlgoTrader/docs/source/(Advanced) Setup.rst

 Advanced Setup
 ==============

-This section describes the sets and processes to install and setup `LiuAlgoTrader` for first use.
-If it relevant mostly if you didn't go through the `Quickstart` wizard or would like to use an existing / cloud-base database.
+This section describes the steps to install and setup `LiuAlgoTrader` for first time use on a pre-existing PostgreSQL database installation.
+The section is mostly relevant for users that did not go through the `Quickstart` wizard.

 Prerequisite
 ------------
 - Paper, and preferable a funded Live account with `Alpaca Markets`_
-- Installed PostgreSQL_ database.
+- An Installed and configured PostgreSQL_ database.

 .. _Alpaca Markets: https://alpaca.markets/docs/about-us/
 .. _PostgreSQL: https://www.postgresql.org/